Abhishekmamidi123/Predict-the-damage-to-a-building-ML-Challenge/README.md

 - 2 months.

 ## Rank:
-- XXX out of XXXX participants
+- XXX out of XXXX participants.
+(Will be updated soon)

 ## Language:
 - Python